wallet-manager/wallet-manager-client-java/README.md

 ```

-## Verify
+## Verify and Extract Callback

-Verify message from a HTTP request.
+Verify message from a HTTP callback.

 ```
 // Initialise Header by get values from HTTP header.